-Note: The first section of this article explains the previous burn function of Binance Coin while it was on the Ethereum network.
-Binance Coin is now on the Binance Chain, so the burn function behaves differently.
+Note: The first section of this article explains the previous burn function of the BNB Coin while it was on the Ethereum network.
+BNB Coin is now on the BNB Chain, so the burn function behaves differently.
 However, the discussion still applies to all current ERC-20 tokens that support the burn function.

 Basically speaking, a token burn event happens in the following order:

 A cryptocurrency holder will call the burn function, stating that they want to burn a nominated amount of coins.

 The smart contract will then verify that the person has the coins in their wallet and that the number of coins stated is valid.
 The burning mechanism only allows positive numbers.

 If the person doesn’t have enough coins, or if the stated number is invalid (e.g., 0 or -5), the burn function won’t be executed.

 If they do have enough, then the coins will be subtracted from that wallet.
 The total supply of that coin will then be updated, meaning that the coins were permanently burned.

 If you execute the burn function to burn your coins, they will be destroyed forever.
 It's impossible to recover coins after they are burned, and thanks to blockchain technology, the proof of burn can be easily verified on a blockchain explorer.

 In other words, the Binance Coin contract has a function known as burn function, which is available to anyone at any time.
 By calling this function, you can permanently remove a nominated amount of coins from the circulating supply of a blockchain network.
 As mentioned, every token burning event is recorded as a transaction on the blockchain.
 The burning mechanism is transparent, and anyone is able to verify that the coins have been destroyed.